springload/grunticon-pigment/README.md

 - Subsetting: None, I usually convert all text to outlines ahead of time
 - Images: Embed
 - Don't check "Preserve Illustrator editing" to reduce file size
+- Don't check "Responsive" unless you want the fallback pngs to get defaultWidth and defaultHeight.

 ## Warnings
 * If your files have `#`, `.`, `>`, or any other css selecting character in their names, they will likely be improperly processed.